 The evergreen forward also had a role in the other two goals -- in the build-up to Karol Linetty's third on 68 minutes, and the decisive cross for Manolo Gabbiadini to tap in ten minutes later.

 "I'm speechless, just naming Batistuta gives me goosebumps," said Quagliarella.

-"I kept thinking with every game that the run would surely be interrupted, but it kept going.
+"I kept thinking with every game that the run would surely be interrupted, but it kept going."

 Batistuta scored at least one goal per game in the opening 11 games of the season in 1994-1995 for Fiorentina.
-The Argentine went on to finish the season as the top scorer with 26 goals.
+The Argentine went on to finish the campaign as the top scorer with 26 goals.